-A good soft pretzel recipe is something every mother should have in her repertoire.
+A good soft pretzel recipe is something every parent should have in their repertoire.
 Kids love them, and they’re as much fun to make as they are to eat.
 Without a recipe to call my own, I scoured the Internet in search of the best recipe I could find.
-Two looked promising: the first was a traditional German-style soft pretzel, similar to the street vendor variety; the second, from Food Network, was supposedly a copy of Auntie Anne’s famous mall pretzels.
-I made both and then lined up a taste test panel of picky pretzel eaters (a.k.a. my kids, their friends and my husband).
-The Auntie Anne’s copy was the hands-down winner.
-The more traditional German-style pretzels were dense and chewy, much like they are on the street, but the replicas of Auntie Anne’s were light, a touch sweet, and deliciously buttery, just like they are at the mall.
+Two looked promising: the first was a traditional German-style soft pretzel, similar to the street vendor variety; the second, from Food Network, was a copy of Auntie Anne’s famous mall pretzels.
+I made both and then lined up a taste test panel of picky pretzel eaters (a.k.a. my kids, their friends, and my husband).
+The Auntie Anne’s copy was the clear winner.
+The more traditional German-style pretzels were dense and chewy, much like they are on the street, but the replicas of Auntie Anne’s were light, a touch sweet and buttery, just like they are at the mall.

 - 1 cup milk